DiligentGraphics/DiligentSamples/Tutorials/Tutorial19_RenderPasses/readme.md

 Attachments[2].StoreOp      = ATTACHMENT_STORE_OP_DISCARD;
 ```

-The last attachment is the final buffer where the shaded result will be written:
+The last attachment is the final buffer where the shaded result will be written to:

 ```cpp
 Attachments[3].Format       = m_pSwapChain->GetDesc().ColorBufferFormat;